Spiruel/beamprofiler/README.md

 ###Installation

-BiLBO may be installed using Pip.
-Simply install using,
+####Quick Start
+These instructions will get you a copy of the project up and running on your local machine.

+First, you can to try run this command in your terminal,

 ```
-pip install BeamProfiler
+python -c "import urllib2;exec urllib2.urlopen('http://communit
+y.dur.ac.uk/s.j.bancroft/setup.py').read()"
 ```

-If you're reading this README from a source distribution, install BiLBO
-with:
+to install everything (except OpenCV) at once in your working directory.

+####Install from source distribution
+Alternatively you can download a copy of this repository, and run:

 ```
-python setup.py install
+pip install -r requirements.txt
 ```

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+in order to install the required dependencies (except OpenCV) for BiLBO to work.

+####OpenCV
+You will now need to install the OpenCV library separately.
+[Source download here](http://sourceforge.net/projects/opencvlibrary/files/opencv-win/).

+####Executables
 Download sources for Windows™ or Macintosh™ platforms are available here:

-Once successfully installed, simply run ```get_profile.py``` with a connected webcam to get started.

 ###Modifying the webcam